 7 Engaging Activities for Dementia Care

 When a loved one has dementia, it can be challenging to find activities that are both enjoyable and adapted to their changing abilities.
 However, engaging activities are crucial in supporting those with dementia.
-They can minimise agitation, spark positive emotions, preserve a sense of purpose, and create social connection.
+They can minimise agitation, spark positive emotions, preserve a sense of purpose and create social connections.

-Let's explore some enriching activities that can make a positive difference.
+In this blog, we explore some enriching activities that can make a positive difference to those living with dementia.

 Singing along, gentle movement to the music, or simply listening can be a calming and enjoyable activity.
-Music therapists use music strategically to improve mood, memory, and communication in those with dementia.
+Music therapists use music strategically to improve mood and communication for those living with dementia.

-At Harrier Grange, we weave music into the fabric of our daily lives.
-We host regular music sessions with visiting musicians who play a variety of genres, from big band classics to soothing instrumentals.
-Our staff are trained to use music therapeutically, leading sing-alongs with familiar favorites and encouraging residents to play simple percussion instruments.
+Many care homes will weave music into the fabric of residents' daily lives.
+They may host regular music sessions with visiting musicians who play a variety of genres, from big band classics to soothing instrumentals.
+The staff are trained to use music therapeutically, leading sing-alongs with familiar favourites and encouraging residents to play simple percussion instruments.

 Our sense of touch can be a powerful tool for relaxation and stimulation.
 For residents with limited mobility, providing a variety of textured objects to explore with their hands can be calming and engaging.
 This might include soft fabrics like fleece or velvet, textured balls with different surfaces, or smooth stones.

-Aromatherapy with calming scents like lavender or chamomile can be diffused into the air, creating a peaceful ambiance.
+Aromatherapy with calming scents like lavender or chamomile can be diffused into the air and will create a peaceful ambience.
 Another stimulating activity is a "sensory bin" filled with a variety of safe items to manipulate and explore.
 These bins can be themed (think fall leaves, seashells, or holiday objects) or include random objects with different textures and shapes.
 Residents can enjoy the tactile experience of holding these objects, sorting them, or simply running their hands through the bin's contents.
 Soothing nature videos with accompanying sounds can be calming for those who find it difficult to spend time outdoors.
-Images of calming landscapes, gentle rain falling, or a crackling fireplace can provide a sense of peace and tranquility.
+Images of calming landscapes, gentle rain falling, or a crackling fireplace can provide a sense of peace and tranquillity.

 Residents with visual impairments may benefit from high-contrast sensory boxes with brightly colored objects or scented items.
 Our team is creative in finding ways to adapt activities to meet the specific needs and preferences of each resident.

-Photos, old objects, or familiar music can act as prompts, triggering a flood of memories and encourage residents to share stories from their past experiences.
-This can be anything from childhood memories to favorite vacations or significant life events.
+Photos, old objects, or familiar music can act as prompts, triggering a flood of memories and encouraging residents to share stories from their past experiences.
+This can be anything from childhood memories to favourite vacations or significant life events.
 Listen attentively and avoid correcting any details they may get wrong.
 The focus is on the emotional connection and the validation of their lived experience.

 Reminiscence therapy can help reduce feelings of isolation that often accompany dementia.
 Sharing memories builds a sense of connection with others, both the person reminiscing and those listening.
 It can also help them to maintain a sense of identity and belonging.